 A dream to be realized at any cost

 For those unfamiliar with To The Moon, the title is presented as a classic old-fashioned RPG created, in the first instance, with RPG Maker and, in this renewed guise, through Unity.
 In the game we play the role of Eva Rosaline and Neil Watts, two doctors and employees of a very particular agency: their task is in fact to fulfill the desire of people on the verge of death, thus giving them the opportunity to "live" a second life and making them try an experience that never really happened.
-All through a special machine, able to interact directly with memories concerned.
-The patient who accompanies our story is called John, now definitely older and no longer conscious.
-And this elderly gentleman, owner of a large villa at the foot of a lighthouse, has expressed his willingness to visit nothing less than the Moon.
-More than this I cannot and do not want to tell you, in order not to ruin a story that deserves to be discovered and appreciated in every single detail.
+All through a special machine, able to interact directly with memories of the interested party.
+The patient who accompanies our story is called John, now definitely advanced in age and no longer conscious.
+And this elderly gentleman, owner of a large villa at the foot of a lighthouse, has expressed his desire to visit nothing less than ... the Moon.
+I cannot and do not want to tell you more than this, so as not to ruin a story that deserves to be discovered and appreciated in every single detail.

 You can immediately notice that the gameplay really is simple and basic, almost absent.
 In fact, we can move with the left analog or the directional arrows, and interact with the various objects and characters by pressing the A key.
 In the game our duty is essentially to dig backwards into memory of old John to try to understand the triggering factor of his particolare desire, and make it live as if it really happened.
 To do this, our two protagonists must move between the various memories, accessing the older one from time to time through the so-called fragments of memory.
 These are objects of particular relevance for our client which, once collected all, allow us to interact with a well-determined object (be it a puppet, a book or a ball) which will act as collegamento for the next memory.